Somali literature: Modern literature

 Somali scholars have for centuries produced many notable examples of Islamic literature ranging from poetry to Hadith.
 With the adoption in 1972 of the modified Latin script developed by the Somali linguist Shire Jama Ahmed as the nation's standard orthography, numerous contemporary Somali authors have also released novels, some of which have gone on to receive worldwide acclaim.

 Of these modern writers, Nuruddin Farah is probably the most celebrated.
 Books such as From a Crooked Rib and Links are considered important literary achievements, works that have earned Farah, among other accolades, the 1998 Neustadt International Prize for Literature.
 His most famous novel, Maps (1986), the first part of his Blood in the Sun trilogy, is set during the Ogaden conflict of 1977, and employs second-person narration for exploring questions of cultural identity in a post-independence world.
 Farah Mohamed Jama Awl is another prominent Somali writer who is perhaps best known for his Dervish era novel, Ignorance is the enemy of love.
 Mohamed Ibrahim Warsame "Hadrawi" is considered by many to be the greatest living Somali poet.
 Some have compared him to Shakespeare and his works have been translated internationally.

 Cristina Ali Farah is a famous italo-Somali writer who was born in Italy to a Somali father and an Italian mother, Farah grew up in Mogadishu from 1976 to 1991.
 Her novels and poetry have been published in various magazines (in Italian and English) such as El Ghibli, Caffè, Crocevia, and in the anthologies "Poesia della migrazione in italiano" ("Poetry of migration in Italy") and "A New Map: The poetry of Migrant Writers in Italy".
 In 2006, Farah won the Italian national literary competition, "Lingua Madre" ("Mother Tongue").
-She was also honored by the city of Torino at the "International Torino Book Fair".
+She was also honored by the city of Turin at the "International Torino Book Fair".
 In 2007, she published her first novel, Madre piccola ("Little Mother"), based on her own experience living in Mogadishu.
 As of 2014, she writes some works in Somali language.

+Shirin Ramzanali Fazel, of Somali origin, has contributed to bringing to light the memories of colonialism and exile, often in autobiographical and testimonial forms.
+Among her most significant work are the novel Far from Mogadishu (1994), Clouds over the Equator (2010) and Islam and Me (2023).